fartinmartin/extendscript-ui/README.md

 };
 ```

-That's not enough?
+That's not enough, you say?
 What if you could render SVGs?
 (You can!)

 <!-- prettier-ignore -->
 ```tsx